 I LOVE FULL FRAME!
 HOW CAN I SUPPORT YOUR MISSION?

-For general festival questions, please contact Full Frame at email@example.com.
+Please contact Full Frame at email@example.com.

 FESTIVAL ACCESS FAQ